Cantonese vs. Mandarin: 5 Key Differences

 Cantonese and Mandarin are mutually unintelligible—meaning, the speaker of one can’t understand the other.

 Keep in mind, though, that Mandarin is the official language of China, meaning even Cantonese speakers are required to learn Mandarin in school.
-In fact, you can even find Mandarin learning programs in Hong Kong, where Cantonese is the main dialect.
+You can even find Mandarin learning programs in Hong Kong, where Cantonese is the main dialect.

 Thus, most Cantonese speakers can understand Mandarin.
 But not many Mandarin speakers know Cantonese.